 Instructor of Voice, Interlochen Arts Academy; Director of Vocal Music, Interlochen Arts Camp

-Very much at home in opera as well as straight dramatic plays Mr. Norris' opera experiences range from The Marriage of Figaro, Don Giovanni, La Boheme, Tosca and La Traviata, to Kurt Weils, Three Penny Opera, while also appearing as soloist in the symphonic offerings of Beethoven's Ninth Symphony, Handel's "Messiah", and the requiems of Verdi, Mozart, Faure, Durufle & Brahms, and several Broadway reviews.
+A gifted actor, Jeff is very much at home in opera as well as straight dramatic plays.
+His stage experience ranges from operas such as The Marriage of Figaro, Don Giovanni, La Boheme, Tosca and La Traviata, to Kurt Weils, Three Penny Opera.